igmmgi/AnovaFun.jl/README.md

 A Julia package for analysis of factorial experiments, including repeated measures (within-subjects), between-subjects, and mixed designs, inspired by the R packages afex, ez and emmeans.

 **Note**: This package implements a subset of features from the above packages, focused on common ANOVA analyses.
-It has been tested against R's aov, ezANOVA, afex, emmeans, and JASP's ANOVA interface.
+It has been tested, albeit not exhaustively, against R's aov, ezANOVA, afex, emmeans, and JASP's ANOVA interface.

 ## Features